Aweptimum/Strike/README.md

 # Strike
-Strike (Separating-Axis Theorem Routines for Ill-tempered, Kaleidascopic Entities) is a 2D SAT Collision Detection library
+Strike (Separating-Axis Theorem Routines for Ill-tempered, Kaleidascopic Entities) is a 2D SAT Collision Detection library.\
+Made primarily for the [LÖVE](https://github.com/love2d/love) community, but should be compatible with any Lua version (at least at time of writing)

 ## Shapes
 Accessed via `S.hapes`, Shapes are objects representing convex geometry.
 Mostly polygons and circles.
 They are not used for collision detection by themselves, but are at your disposal.
 The available ones are in the `/shapes` directory, but you can add your own shape definitions as well.
 With the exception of `Circle`, every other shape is extended from `ConvexPolygon` and overrides its constructor.
 There are a few more requirements, but it's important to know that object definitions and instantiation are handled by rxi's [classic](https://github.com/rxi/classic). classic's distinction is that the constructor definition,`:new`, is not supposed to return the object at the end itself.
 The object's `__call` method handles that.